MaynardMiner/MM.Hash/README.md

 #
 CONTACT
 #
 #This is beta release- post issues or questions you have through github.
-I plan to start a discord channel soon for further discussion.
+#
+#Discord Channel For MM.Hash- https://discord.gg/xVB5MqR
 #
 #I am having trouble searching repositories, and finding working linux CCminers.
 Everyone has been abadoning support for Linux since there has been no Multi-Miners.
 If you know devs- Tell them make a miner that can be compiled in linux, or make a compiled linux version like CCMiner- and I can load the mining file into the next release!
 I will also try to save non-working or older mining files in the OldMiners folder included in this repository.
 If you can send me benchmarking statistics, and prove the miner is faster- I will update mining files.
 #